St Paul's Cathedral, Dunedin: New chancel

 In the 1950s the vestry made the important, though difficult, decision that it wouldn't complete the cathedral to its original design.
 The dean suggested that ways be examined to link an extension to the existing structure, and the vestry agreed to investigate the possibilities.
-In 1966, the decision was made to build a new chancel.
+In 1966, the decision was unfortunately made to build a new chancel.
 The plans had been drawn by Ted McCoy of the firm McCoy and Wixon.
 Construction began in earnest in December 1969.
 The old chancel was stripped and demolished and new columns began to rise from the debris.
 Construction and clearing up finished on Saturday 24 July 1971, and the Cathedral reopened the next day.

 The new chancel was modernist, as high as the existing vault, with tall windows reaching from the floor almost to the ceiling.
 The altar was free standing and the furnishings matched the walls.
 Features of the new sanctuary were the free standing altar, (unusual for the time), clear glass windows, specially designed candle sticks, a Laudian altar front and a perspex cross containing stripes of the liturgical colours.

 The sanctuary was re-ordered in 2003 with the altar moved forward into the nave.

 Fire of 2020

-On 11th August 2020 a fire broke out in the roof of the new chancel causing substantial damage to the apse and the Raphael Hall beneath.
+On 11 August 2020 a fire broke out in the roof of the new chancel causing substantial damage to the apse and the Raphael Hall beneath.
 Work on the restoration of the roof, along with the reinstatement of the sanctuary, and the installation of a new organ console, is underway and expected to be completed in 2023, as the first part of a wider redevelopment plan to make the Cathedral more welcoming and accessible to worshippers and visitors.